nicolaipalm/paref/docs/description/basics.md

 Simply call the respective algorithm by determining the maximum number of evaluations of the blackbox function

-Using the example above, the following code first explores the design space granting 20 evaluations, then searches for the Pareto points minimizing some component and lastly the 'real trade-off' closest to the theoretical global optimum granting 5 evaluations in total:
+Using the example above, the following code first explores the design space granting 20 evaluations, then searches for the Pareto points on the edges of the Pareto front and lastly the 'real trade-off' closest to the theoretical global optimum granting 5 evaluations in total:

 ```python